kleverrobot/blog/_posts/random-thoughts.md

 ---

 There are so many topics I want to write about, but I have to be deliberate with my time right now.
-So instead of a well written article, you get some random thoughts written at 2am one week before 🚀.
+So instead of a well written article, you get some random thoughts one week before 🚀.
 Hope you enjoy 😃

 ---